aspleym/TMM4275-Assignment-3/README.md

 #### The Algorithm

 The first body is assumed to be the base plate and is stored to be compared later.
 The faces and edges from the remaining bodies are stored in lists.
 Only edges on z = 0 are kept, and duplicates removed.
 It then sorts each face in three categories depending on which axis its parallel with.
 I.e., a face parallel with the x-axis is an x face.
 The faces are also sorted on its depth value.
 I.e., x faces are sorted in ascending y order.
 The algorithm then loops through every potential edge.
 It tests both sides of the edge which in a local coordinate system is the first and second quadrant.
-For each quadrant it makes a 2d face of the robot, and then loops through every face orthogonal to the edge, in ascending order with respect to the depth value.
+For each quadrant it makes a 2d face of the robot, and then loops through every face orthogonal to the edge in ascending order with respect to the depth value.
 For each face, it performs two main checks.
 Is the face before, equal to, or between the limits of the edge, and is the face intersecting the robots face?

 If the first is true and it intersects the robots face, the algorithm knows a body is beginning and it needs to remember it.
 If another face appears before the limits of the edge, we know that this face closes of the first face and makes a body that is not intersecting with the edge.

 If a face appears between the limits of the edge, and intersects with the face of the robot, we know that we can’t weld this line.

 If two faces are exactly equal to the limits of the edge, and intersecting the face of the robot, we know that the robot must be inside the body that owns the edge.
 It can’t weld this side of the edge, and the algorithm moves on to check the quadrant on the other side of the edge.

 If a line passes the tests, it gets welded with a green line in NX.
 Otherwise, the line is colored red.
-If the edge is owned by the
+If the edge is owned by the base plate the color is removed as it's unnecessary.

-The test is performed on every y face for each x edges, and vice versa.
+For each x-edge the test above is performed for every y-face, and vice versa.

-Limitations:

-- The baseplate must go from Z = 0 to negative Z values
-- The first sketch must contain the baseplate, and can't contain the rest of the model
-- The rest of the model must be in it's own sketch and have positive Z values
-- Only lines on Z = 0 can be a potential weld line
-- Every wall must be orthogonal to one of the main axies x, y, z -

 ## Getting Started

 ### Prerequisites

 To run this project you would need to install [Python 3.9](https://www.python.org/) to run the website.
-To open a _.prt_-file and execute the _Face Detection Algorithm_, you would need [Siemens NX](https://www.plm.automation.siemens.com/global/en/products/nx/).
+To open a _.prt_-file and execute the [_Weld Check Algorithm_](#weld-check-algorithm), you would need [Siemens NX](https://www.plm.automation.siemens.com/global/en/products/nx/).

 ### Download project

 This section will guide you to clone this git repository.
-Type the following lines in the terminal (for **_unix_** users), or Command Prompt (for **_windows_** users):
+Type the following lines in the Terminal (for **_unix_** users), or Command Prompt (for **_windows_** users):

 ```sh
 cd /to-your-desired-directory